 This assignment is to provide you with exposure to primary research in the field of psychology.
-There will be 2 research article assignments.
+There will be two research article assignments.
 Students will provide a summary of a current peer reviewed scholarly journal article.
 The assignment will begin with an APA referenced format and include a section regarding the research question, hypothesis, methodology, results, significance of research and a conclusion.
-The paper will be no longer than a page.
+The paper will be no longer two than pages double spaced not including a title page.
 A handout will be provided.